Serving Veterans Since 1992

 But, we can’t do it alone!

 With your support we are able to provide more than just shelter and services to Veterans.
 We provide a secure and stable community Veterans can call ‘home.’
-Our “community for Veterans” is well-equipped with the critical resources and professional staff necessary to offer both practical and emotional support to area veterans.
-Welcome Home builds community among our Veterans, as well as with partners and advocates throughout the state of Missouri.
+Our community for Veterans is well-equipped with the critical resources and professional staff necessary to offer both practical and emotional support to area Veterans.
+Welcome Home builds community among our Veterans, as well as with partners and advocates throughout the state of Missouri and nation.

 With your generous gift you will help provide direct assistance to homeless and at-risk Veterans, as well as their families.
 Will you help us honor Veterans and restore their lives?